Suggestion: Watch the 10 minutes video tutorial before reading this article

 Which authority issues GB standards in China?

-As mentioned above, AQSIQ is the authority who operates under SAC (the Standardization Administration of China) and manage the administration of GB-standards.
+As mentioned above, AQSIQ is the authority that operates under SAC (the Standardization Administration of China) and manages the administration of GB-standards.

 Other entities who help the two mentioned above include: